 (A) Professional obligations.
 Professional obligations include those which are considered to be a part of the professor's performance with the College and are applicable in the evaluation procedures in regard to reappointment, tenure recommendation, and recommended salary increments.
-Professional obligations must be met before contributory services evaluation can be considered for recommendation for merit pay.
-These obligations are outlined in Sections 2-26 and 2-39 of the "Policies and Procedures Manual."
+These obligations are outlined in Sections 2-26 through 2-30 of the "Policies and Procedures Manual."

 (B) Contributory services.
-Contributory services, which constitute the basis for the Dean's recommendation for merit pay, include quality teaching, professional growth, community service, and college service.
+Contributory services include quality teaching, professional growth, community service, and college service.